infodeco/computeUI/README.md

 - test_admUI.py: wrapping function comparing the admUI algorithm with the Frank-Wolfe implementation in the [dit](https://github.com/dit/) package for some easy examples.
 - test_admUI_cvxUI_dataPs.py, test_dit_dataPs.py: wrapping functions for generating datapoints to compare the admUI with an implementation [cvxopt_solve](https://github.com/Abzinger/BROJA-Bivariate-Partial_Information_Decomposition/blob/master/Python/cvxopt_solve.py) using the python interior-point solver [CVXOPT](http://cvxopt.org/) and the Frank-Wolfe implementation in the [dit](https://github.com/dit/) package.

-This function perform the main computation:
+This function performs the main computation:
 - admUI.py: the alternating divergence minimization algorithm for computing the unique information (admUI) proposed in Banerjee, et al., 2017.

 ## Matlab